JuzSer/webapp-scaffolding/README.md

 ### Production building

-Run this to build a production version: `gulp build`
+Run this to build a production version: `gulp`